cisco/mindmeld/docs/source/scenarios.rst

 Before you build your first application with Workbench, you should:

 * read through the scenarios in this chapter, using the solutions to those use case to help you formulate your own
-* thoroughly study the detailed explanations in the `Guide to Deep-Domain Conversational AI`_, concentrating on the sections of the Guide that are most relevant to your use case
+* thoroughly study the detailed explanations in the `Guide to Deep-Domain Conversational AI`_, concentrating on topics most relevant to your use case

 Then, continue with the Prepare Data, Build, and Deploy chapters of this tutorial.